 — NASA (@NASA) March 23, 2021

-We will be covering the latest on Ingenuity’s first flight on Mars, and if you want to learn more about the mission and helicopter in general, check out these links from NASA which breaks everything down in more detail.
+If you want to learn more about the mission and helicopter in general, check out these links from NASA which break everything down in more detail.